 2. Use HTTPS while using public WiFi Network

 While you log in to your personal accounts, make sure that you use ‘https’ over “http”- Gmail and Hotmail offer https encryption.
 While using your Facebook Account also use “https”.
-If you have logged in to a non-encrypted page log out immediately.
+If you have logged in into non-encrypted page log out immediately.
 Don’t use public WiFi for online money transactions.

 3. Don’t automatically connect to Wi-Fi Network